Quick Reference

 Most of the upper 25 miles is accessible by drift boat.
 Guides typically cover 10+ miles per day.
 Wade fishing is possible throughout, but a drift boat gives you far more water.

-The Klamath offers over 250 miles of steelhead water as it flows from Oregon through the Klamath National Forest to the Pacific.
+The Klamath flows over 250 miles from Oregon through the Klamath National Forest to the Pacific, with steelhead access expanding since the 2024 dam removals.
 It's big water with strong runs of both summer and winter fish.
 Highway 96 parallels the river for about 60 miles, providing excellent access.

 What makes it special: